dmulyalin/salt-nornir/docs/source/Overview.rst

 Why use Nornir with SALT?
 =========================

-**First of all**, Salt Nornir modules help to address scaling issues of interacting with devices at high numbers - hundreds to tens of thousands - without over consuming resources, accomplish more with less.
+*First of all*, scaling, Salt Nornir modules help to address scaling issues of interacting with devices at high numbers (hundreds to tens of thousands) without over consuming resources - accomplish more with less.

-To demonstrate, normally for each network device to manage with SALT, there is a dedicated proxy-minion process must be configured and started together with additional (watchdog) process to manage it.
-Each pair of processes consumes about 110 MByte (numbers might differ depending on environment and serve as example only) providing in return capability to interact with a single device.
+To demonstrate, for each network device to manage with SALT, there is a dedicated proxy-minion process must be configured and started together with additional (watchdog) process to manage it.
+Each pair of processes consumes about 110 MByte (numbers might differ depending on environment and serve as example only) of RAM providing in return capability to interact with a single device.

 .. image:: ./_images/overview_usual_proxy-minion_architecture.png

-With Nornir-proxy, while each proxy-minion consumes same amount of RAM and also requires 2 processes to operate, Nornir Proxy minion capable of managing multiple network devices.
+With nornir-proxy, while each proxy-minion consumes same amount of RAM and also requires 2 processes to operate, Nornir Proxy minion capable of managing multiple network devices.

 .. image:: ./_images/overview_nornir_proxy-minion_architecture.png